spencerbf/Git_CV/README.md

 #### Duties:

 - To provide 1st & 2nd line support to clients and internal brokers
-- Work closely with front office brokers, assisting with all queries and requirements including     general OTC trade input
 - Applying counter party trading limits and looking at confirmations within various internal systems
 - General management of all system static data
-- To maintain good working relationships with front office staff
 - To constantly review and improve processes to ensure that business flows are efficient and accurate
-- Various other ad hoc tasks

 #### May 2014 - March 2016
 #### Company:		Next-Ventures SAP and Software development recruiter